DivvyCr/homepage/README.md

 ## Development

 Locally, you have to run very little set-up to be able to work with the website.
-The prerequisites are to clone the repository and install all dependencies (ie. run `npm install` in the repository's directory).
+The prerequisites are to clone the repository and install all dependencies by running `npm ci` (for 'clean install').

 Then, if you are working with the template files, you only have to run `npx @11ty/eleventy --serve` to view the results on `localhost`.
-If you are also working with the design files (in Stylus), you will have to run `stylus design/stylus/main.styl -o design/css/main.css` to compile the CSS.
+If you are also working with the design files (in Stylus), you will have to run `stylus src/main.styl -o src/main.css` to compile the CSS.
 Here, you may also use the `-w` option to watch the files and auto-compile on any changes.